 These courses are normally part of a master's program.
 Equivalent graduate coursework may count as transfer credit toward the degree with approval of the Ph.D. program.

 Upon completion of the program, graduates will be able to:

-- Demonstrate skills in the process and practice of clinical supervision and consultation, including the use of theory, assessment, gatekeeping, and ethical and culturally relevant strategies
+- Apply the process and practice of clinical supervision and consultation, through the utilization of theory, assessment, gatekeeping, and ethical and culturally relevant strategies.

-- Demonstrate abilities to serve as leaders in the field and advocates for the profession, for clients, and with marginalized populations to stand up against issues of systemic inequity
+- Create plans for advocacy for the profession, for clients, and with marginalized populations to stand up against systemic inequity.